mattorme/tic-tac-toe/readme.md

 ### Development

-- I started planning in a text document, writing down the problemds I would face in the relevant technologies.
+- I started planning in a text document, writing down the problems I would face in the relevant technologies.

 - The HTML was very straight forward, and I didn't run in to any problems until the styling and the development of the actual game functionallity.